trezzuri/erpnext-docs/docs/en/accounts/debit-note.md

 From Supplier Blue Mills, you had purchased Cotton worth Rs 2400 + taxes and at the time of delivery, you found that the products were damaged.
 Now you returned the product a Debit Note will be issued.

-Debit Note with payment entry in ERPNext for above example is as below:
+Debit Note with payment entry in SOMA for above example is as below:

 ![Creating Debit Note](/files/creating-debit-note.gif)